-When you purchase an NFT with cryptocurrency, you’re also disposing of that cryptocurrency.
+When you purchase an NFT with cryptocurrency, you also dispose of that cryptocurrency.
 This means you are also liable for capital gains taxes on any increase in that cryptocurrency’s value.

 Selling an NFT

-When you sell an NFT directly or on an exchange like OpenSea, you will owe capital gains tax on any increase in value of the NFT.
-Your crypto tax rates depend on how long you held the asset; if you had it for a year or less, you'll receive short-term rates.
-If you held it for longer than a year, you'll receive the favorable long-term rates.
+When you sell an NFT directly or on an exchange like OpenSea, you will owe capital gains tax on any increase in the value of the NFT.
+Your crypto tax rates depend on how long you held the asset.
+If you had it for a year or less, you'll receive short-term rates.
+If you held it for longer than a year, you'll receive favorable long-term rates.

-To sum up, because crypto is considered an asset, you will incur tax liability when you trade crypto for an NFT—and when you dispose of said NFT for crypto.
+Because crypto is considered an asset, you will incur tax liability when you trade crypto for an NFT and when you dispose of said NFT for crypto.